dennisvdang/chorus-detection/README.md

 ### Data Padding

 The CRNN model requires uniformly structured input for the convolutional layers.
 Given the inherent variability in song lengths and structures, I employed padding on both the meters and frames.

-#### Frame Padding

-- To standardize the length of each meter across all songs and ensure consistent feature analysis by the model, each meter within a song is padded with zeros to match the length of the longest measure found in the dataset.
-This ensures that every measure has the same number of frames, aligning the temporal resolution across all songs.

-#### Meter Padding

-- To standardize the number of measures in each song and ensure that the model can process songs of varying lengths without bias, songs with fewer measures than the maximum found in the dataset are padded with measures of zeros.
-These padding measures are structured to have the same dimensions as real measures, allowing songs of varying structural complexity to be represented in a consistent format for model processing.

-#### Label Padding

-- Label sequences are padded with a special value (-1) to match the length of the padded song structures.
-Once masking is applied, this special value indicates to the model that these segments are not part of the original song data and should be ignored in the learning process.
+Each meter was padded to have the same amount of frames in any given meter.
+And every song was padded to have the same amount of meters.
+This padding process ensure that the model can process songs of varying lengths without bias.
+Additionally, label sequences are padded with a special value (-1) to match the length of the padded song structures.
+Once masking is applied, this special value indicates to the model that these segments are not part of the original song data and should be ignored in the loss and accuracy functions.

+#### Final Data Shape/Structure
+- The final shape after padding is `[n_songs, max_segments, max_segment_time_frames, 36]`, with `max_segments` and `max_segment_time_frames` being the maximum numbers of meters per song and the maximum frames per meter across the dataset, respectively.

 ### Data Splitting and Dataset Creation

-#### Splitting Data

-- **Partitioning**: The dataset, consisting of padded songs and their corresponding labels, is divided into training, validation, and test sets.
+- The dataset, consisting of padded songs and their corresponding labels, is divided into training, validation, and test sets at 70/15/15 splits.
-  - **Training Set**: 70% of the data is reserved for training, allowing the model to learn the patterns associated with chorus locations within songs.
-  - **Validation Set**: 15% of the data is allocated for validation, used to fine-tune the model's parameters and prevent overfitting.
-  - **Test Set**: The remaining 15% serves as the test set, providing an unbiased evaluation of the final model's performance.

-#### Dataset Creation

-- **Batch Processing**: Data is further processed into batches, facilitating efficient training.
-Batches are dynamically generated using a custom data generator, ensuring that the model can handle varying song lengths and structures.
+- Data is further processed into batches.
+Batches are dynamically generated using a custom data generator and turned into tensors using TensorFlow's `Dataset` API.
-- **TensorFlow Datasets**: Utilizing TensorFlow's `Dataset` API, we construct datasets from the generator function for each of the training, validation, and test sets.
 These datasets are optimized for performance, supporting parallel data processing and prefetching.

 ## Modeling